Suffolk prosecutors unveil trafficking indictment

-The defendants were arrested after a nearly yearlong investigation by Suffolk police, District Attorney Timothy Sini said during a news conference in Riverhead Wednesday.
+The defendants were arrested after a nearly yearlong investigation by Suffolk police, District Attorney Tim Sini said during a news conference in Riverhead Wednesday.

 Suffolk prosecutors unsealed a 27-count indictment Wednesday that accuses three men of participating in a drug trafficking ring that sold cocaine across Long Island.